 Account Type Description grpadmin Can perform all group management tasks, including managing the group, storage pools, members, NAS clusters, volumes, and accounts.
-Group Administrator can also enable secure erase to securely erase data so that it cannot be recovered.
-Only the grpadmin account can update member firmware or fetch diagnostic files using FTP.
-You cannot rename, delete, or change the account type for the grpadmin account.
-Group administrator Can perform the same tasks as the grpadmin account, except updating member firmware.
+Grpadmin account can also perform the following: Enable secure erase to securely erase data so that it cannot be recovered Update member firmware or fetch diagnostic files using FTP NOTE: You cannot rename, delete, or change the account type for the grpadmin account.
+Group administrator Can perform the same tasks as the grpadmin account.
 Read-only Can view information about all group objects except NAS clusters, but cannot change the group configuration.
 Read-only users can also save diagnostics and save the group configuration.

-Pool administrator Can view the volumes, members, snapshots, and other objects only in the pool or pools for which the account has authorization.
+Account Type Description Pool administrator Can view the volumes, members, snapshots, and other objects only in the pool or pools for which the account has authorization.
 They cannot manage members.
 Optionally, pool administrators can view information about all group objects except NAS clusters.
 Pool administrators can assign volumes to volume administrators, provided that the pool administrator has access to the pool containing the volumes, and the volume administrator has sufficient free quota space.
 Pool administrators cannot change the resources to which they have access.

-Account Type Description Volume administrator Volume administrators are (optionally) assigned a quota of storage to manage within one or more pools.
+Volume administrator Volume administrators are (optionally) assigned a quota of storage to manage within one or more pools.
 They can create and manage volumes within their quota, and can perform all operations on volumes they own.
+Volume administrators can also perform the following tasks: change volumes to which they have access manage access policies and access policy groups for the volumes under their control view information only for pools and volumes to which they have access.
+For security purposes, the volume administrator has a limited view of group and pool configuration settings, and cannot view information, such as the SNMP community name or event log, that might enable them to gain additional access.
+Volume administrator.
+If a volume is assigned to another administrator account, the volume administrator can no longer view or modify it.
 Volume administrators cannot exceed their quotas by creating or modifying volumes, and cannot be assigned volumes by group or pool administrators if the capacity of the volume exceeds the free space within the quota.
 Volume administrators cannot modify their quotas, reassign volumes to other administrators, or change the pools or replication partners to which they have access.
-Volume administrators can change volumes to which they have access.
-Volume administrators can manage access policies and access policy groups for the volumes under their control.
-Volume administrators can view information only for pools and volumes to which they have access.
-For security purposes, the volume administrator has a limited view of group and pool configuration settings, and cannot view information, such as the SNMP community name or event log, that might enable them to gain additional access.
-Volume administrators also cannot view NAS clusters.
-Group and pool administrators can assign existing volumes to a volume administrator.
-If a volume is assigned to another administrator account, the volume administrator can no longer view or modify it.